powernsx/powernsx.github.io/dlr.md

 permalink: /dlr/
 ---

-## Distributed Logical Router
+# Distributed Logical Router

 The NSX DLR allows for Layer 3 forwarding decisions to occur within the hypervisor.
 This provides East west routing as well as north bound routing with an NSX Edge Gateway.

-### Defining LIFs Specs
+## Defining LIF Specs

-Defining LIFs on a DLR individually is the same design decision like the NSX Edge.
-The individual interfaces can be defined individually through `New-NsxLogicalRouterInterfaceSpec`.
-This allows Logical Interfaces or LIFs to be created as required.
-By default a LIF is required on initial deployment of DLR control VM.
+Defining Logical Interfaces (LIFs) on a DLR individually is basically the same process as it is for the NSX Edge.
+Each individual interface can be pre-configured using the `New-NsxLogicalRouterInterfaceSpec` cmdlet.
+This allows Logical Interfaces or LIFs to be defined ahead of creation of the DLS.
+At least one LIF is required on initial deployment of DLR control VM.
 The below example defines an uplink LIF and then deploys the DLR control VM to the defined Cluster.

 ```
 $ldruplink = New-NsxLogicalRouterInterfaceSpec -type Uplink -Name Uplink -ConnectedTo $TransitLs -PrimaryAddress 172.16.1.6 -SubnetPrefixLength 24